 The Social Security disability process can frustrate the most patient applicant.
-Not only does the process take months to reach a conclusion, but the Social Security Administration (SSA) also denies a majority initial claims.
+Not only does the process take months to reach a conclusion, but the Social Security Administration (SSA) also denies a majority of initial claims.

 Medical records represent the most influential type of evidence when it comes to getting your Social Security disability claim approved by the SSA.
+In fact, providing proper and sufficient medical evidence can be one of, if not, the most important signs your disability claim will be approved.

 The SSA relies on the medical advice given by a team of doctors that review your claim.
 In addition to the results of diagnostic tests and timekeeping records, there are a few key forms that can make the difference between receiving a denied claim letter and getting approved for Social Security disability benefits.